Alackey/Stonks/README.md

 ### AWS Elastic Beanstalk
-I am curren't hosting this bot on AWS Elastic Beanstalk, and to deploy this app to a currently existing Elastic Beakstalk environment you would run the command below.
+I am currently hosting this bot on AWS Elastic Beanstalk, and to deploy this app to a currently existing Elastic Beakstalk environment you would run the command below.

 ```sh
 eb deploy {ENVIRONMENT_NAME}